-We have audited the compliance of the Spokane Area Workforce Development Council, Spokane County, Washington, with the types of compliance requirements described in the U.S. Office of Management and Budget (OMB) Circular A-133 Compliance Supplement that could have a direct and material effect on each of its major federal programs for the year ended June 30, 2015.
-The Council's major federal programs are identified in the accompanying Federal Summary.
+We have audited the compliance of the Spokane Area Workforce Development Council, Spokane County, Washington, with the types of compliance requirements described in the U.S. Office of Management and Budget (OMB) Compliance Supplement that could have a direct and material effect on each of the Council's major federal programs for the year ended June 30, 2016.
+The Council's major federal programs are identified in the accompanying Schedule of Findings and Questioned Costs.